Aniketsol/ABS-International-Trade-Analysis/README.md

-📊 Visual Analytics: Australian International Trade (1988–2023) An analysis of trade patterns and dependencies to strengthen domestic manufacturing.
+📊 Visual Analytics: Australian International Trade (1988–2023)

+An in-depth analysis of Australia’s international trade patterns and machinery import dependencies using ABS data.

-🔍 Executive Summary
+📌 Project Overview

-This project analyzes 35 years of Australian Bureau of Statistics (ABS) data.
-By examining 10 main categories and 67 sub-categories, the study uncovers Australia's significant reliance on international imports, particularly within the Machinery and Transport Equipment sector.
+This project explores the Australian International Trade Dataset from the Australian Bureau of Statistics (ABS), covering over three decades of import and export operations.
+The focus is on the Machinery and Transport Equipment sector to identify economic vulnerabilities and opportunities for growth.

-💡 Key Insights & Findings
+🔍 Key Findings

-Heavy Import Dependency: Australia shows a critical reliance on foreign markets for infrastructure and automotive needs.
+Import Dependency: Australia relies heavily on international markets for infrastructure and automotive needs.

-Primary Drivers: Road Vehicles (Subcategory 78) and Electrical Machinery (Subcategory 77) are the highest-demand sectors.
+High-Demand Sectors: The critical subcategories are Road Vehicles (78) and Electrical Machinery (77).

-Trade Imbalance: Imports consistently outpace exports in these categories, reflecting a gap in local manufacturing capacity.
+Trade Imbalance: Imports consistently exceed exports in machinery, reflecting limited local manufacturing capacity.

-Economic Impact: The data highlights sharp fluctuations and recoveries surrounding the 2008 Global Financial Crisis and the COVID-19 Pandemic.
+Economic Impact: Trade volume fluctuations reflect events such as the 2008 Global Financial Crisis and the COVID-19 Pandemic, followed by a sharp post-pandemic recovery.

-🛠 Tools & Methodology
+🛠️ Tools & Methodology

+Software: Tableau Desktop (Dashboards & Narrative Storyboarding)

-Data Source: Australian Bureau of Statistics (ABS).
+Data Source: Australian Bureau of Statistics (ABS)

-Software: Tableau Desktop (used for Dashboards and Narrative Storyboards).

-Analysis Focus: Deep-dive into the "Machinery and Transport Equipment" sector.

-📈 Visualizations

-Note to User: To make this look good, take screenshots of your Tableau Storyboard (Page 13) and Dashboards (Page 6) from your report, upload them to GitHub, and link them below.

-Example: Overview of the 10 main trade categories analyzed in the study.
+Scope: 10 main categories and 67 detailed sub-categories

 🚀 Strategic Recommendations

-Invest in Domestic Manufacturing: Develop local production capabilities for high-demand subcategories like road vehicles and electrical machinery.
+Domestic Investment: Develop local production capabilities for high-demand machinery and road vehicles to reduce foreign reliance.

-Policy Support: Implement trade protections or incentives to foster partnerships with international manufacturers.
+Policy Support: Encourage local manufacturing through trade protections, incentives, or international partnerships.

 Export Strategy: Strengthen specialized machinery exports to move toward a more balanced, export-driven economic model.

-Author: Aniket Solanki